timkmecl/chatgpt-vscode/README.md

-# ChatGPT Extension for VSCode
+# ChatGPT extension for VSCode

 This Visual Studio Code extension allows you to use the [unofficial ChatGPT API](https://github.com/transitive-bullshit/chatgpt-api) to generate natural language responses from OpenAI's [ChatGPT](https://chat.openai.com/chat) to your questions, right within the editor.

+🤖✨ Supercharge your coding with AI-powered assistance.
+Automatically write new code from scratch, ask questions, get explanations, refactor code, find bugs and more!

 ### [Marketplace](https://marketplace.visualstudio.com/items?itemName=timkmecl.chatgpt), [Github](https://github.com/timkmecl/chatgpt-vscode)